Today (June 19, 2015): Travel tip: Emirates vs Etihad vs Qatar Airways: which one is the best?

 The last decade has seen the rise of the 3 Middle Eastern carriers: Emirates (with its hub in Dubai, UAE), Etihad Airways (with its hub in Abu Dhabi, UAE) and Qatar Airways (with its hub in Doha, Qatar).
 Not only did these airlines reshape the competitive landscape at 40.000 feet, they also raised the bar for their competitors with unmatched service in the skies (and on the ground).
 All 3 carriers feature in my top 10 lists of airlines with the best longhaul Business Class cabins and most delicious airline food, with 2 of them also being represented in my top 10 list of the most luxurious First Class suites.

-And indeed, flying aboard one of the 3 Middle Eastern carriers is quite an experience.
+Indeed, flying onboard one of the 3 Middle Eastern carriers is quite an experience.
 The last couple of months, I published several trip reports about my recent flights with Emirates, Etihad and Qatar Airways, in Business and First Class.
 You can read them here (and there are more to come):

 - Review: Etihad Airways A330 Business Class Brussels to the Maldives